TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- Schedule steam outburst effect if max heat exceeds ~80%

-- Gun engine sounds and car engine sounds
-	- This case is analogous to wandering pixels, for example
-	- This would be useful to consider in networking context already
-	- Messaging in step vs polling
-		- Polling might not be that bad performance-wise if we only ever consider entities near camera
-		- And it is the most robust approach that will respond with correct results to arbitrarily passed cosmoi
-	- Implementation should just use message responding logic to create specialized caches
-	- just make regular audiovisual caches...

 - Animation architecture
 	- Animation asset
 		- Several distinct types of animations